mikepfrank/GLaDOS/src/apps/README.md

 ## List of Applications (in order of intended implementation)

-1. **Clock** - This app brings up a small window at the top of the AI's receptive field that displays the current time & keeps it updated.

-2. **Info** - The idea behind this app is that it maintains and displays certain critical contextual information that the A.I. needs to know, including its identity, life circumstances, and its present high-level goals.
-Its window normally remains pinned at the top of the A.I.'s receptive field.
+1. **Info** - The idea behind this app is that it maintains and displays certain critical contextual information that the A.I. needs to know, including its identity, life circumstances, and its present high-level goals.
+Its window normally remains pinned near the top of the A.I.'s receptive field.
 When the Info app is launched, it allows the A.I. to edit certain information such as its high-level goals.
 (Dispatched to the "Goals" app.)

+2. **Clock** - This app brings up a small window at the top of the AI's receptive field that displays the current time & keeps it updated.

 3. **Goals** - This is a simple tool to allow the A.I. to view and edit its list of high-level goals. **[Not yet implemented.]**